Dribble bars officially ruled out of TAMS by Minister

 “The lightest trailing hose (dribble bar) attachments start at around 410kg, while the lightest trailing shoe attachments start at around 450kg,” he said.

-Dribble bars for low emissions slurry spreading (LESS) are cheaper and more widely used than trailing shoes.
+Dribble bars for low emission slurry spreading (LESS) are cheaper and more widely used than trailing shoes.

 Background